 Not long after the Meadows gift, Pearl C. Anderson made the first six-figure gift to the Trust Fund in 1955 when she donated her future interest in a parcel of land in downtown Dallas that was valued at $325,000.
 Mrs. Anderson, the widow of a prominent African-American physician and civic leader, strengthened the organization's early commitment to support programs and institutions that help individuals throughout the community.

 In 1974, W.W.
 "Will" Caruth Jr. established the W.W.
 Caruth Jr. Foundation as a supporting organization at Communities Foundation of Texas, adding a new chapter to the Caruth family's historic legacy of pioneer farming and land acquisition.
 Through the years, Will Caruth shared much of his fortune with others through CFT and helped CFT improve the Dallas community where his family had lived since 1848.
-He had preferences for bold giving in the areas of education, public safety, medical and scientific research and "bootstrapping" social assistance initiatives.
-We have been diligent to honor his passions.
+He had a preference for giving to transformative projects (or programs) in the areas of education, public safety, and medical and scientific research.

 Through the years we have taken on some of this region's more challenging needs by understanding our donors' charitable intent and connecting them with organizations making a positive difference.
 The name change from Dallas Community Chest Trust Fund to Communities Foundation of Texas in 1981 reflected the broader scope of the foundation's current impact.
 We are now one of the largest community foundations in the nation in terms of assets, gifts received and grants awarded.